 (ii) Gold.
 Gold was discovered in 1888 and the search gradually spread over every division, finds being reported wherever the explorers went.
-Gold-mining was carried on sporadically throughout the Territory during 1936-37, but the only important developments were on the Island of Misima in the Louisiade gold field.
+Gold-mining was carried on sporadically throughout the Territory during 1937-38, the only important developments being on the Island of Misima in the Louisiade gold field.
 The estimated quantity in fine ounces and the value of the gold yield for the last five years are given below:-